Meek Mill Slams Drake With ‘War Pain’ Diss Song – LISTEN HERE

 So, how exactly did Mill turn around a new song so quickly to respond to the just-released “Summer Sixteen”?
 Mill wrote on Instagram that he got the heads-up about Drake’s latest release because his enemy’s alleged “ghost writer told me” the lyrics in advance.

 As Gossip Cop previously reported in July, the bad blood began when Mill accused Drake during a Twitter rant of using a ghostwriter for the verses used on his song “R.I.C.O.”
 Mill tweeted, “Stop comparing drake to me too….
 He don’t write his own raps!”
 Drake responded with two diss tracks, “Charged Up” and then “Back To Back.”
-Mill came back, as Gossip Cop noted, a full week later with “Wanna Know,” but most felt Drake had one that battle.
+Mill came back, as Gossip Cop noted, a full week later with “Wanna Know,” but most felt Drake had won that battle.

 Listen below to Meek Mill’s new Drake dissing track “War Pain.”